anthonyguntur/djastack/README.md

 - Your computer ( of course )

-For windows users please install gitbash ( even better with [zsh](https://github.com/robbyrussell/oh-my-zsh) ), cygwin, or any unix based console to your machine. this is for the sake of unix console glory.
+For windows users please install gitbash ( even better with [zsh](https://github.com/robbyrussell/oh-my-zsh) ), cygwin, or any unix based console to your machine.
+This is will make your live easier.
+Trust me.

 -----
 **Virtual Box**